MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 ### Limitations

-- Data gaps in post-conflict years.
+- Data gaps in post-conflict years and low-income countries.
 - Imports ≠ direct deployment; stockpiling or re-exports possible.
 - No modeling of lag effects between import and deployment.
 - Conflict phase definitions are simplified proxies.
-- Ukraine dominates visuals due to extreme outlier values.

 [Full list of assumptions and limitations](..\4_data_analysis\README.md)